MetriqOrg/go/services/horizon/internal/docs/reference/endpoints/transactions-for-account.md

 This endpoint represents successful [transactions](../resources/transaction.md) that affected a given [account](../resources/account.md).
-This endpoint can also be used in [streaming](../streaming.md) mode so it is possible to use it to listen for new transactions that affect a given account as they get made in the Stellar network.
+This endpoint can also be used in [streaming](../streaming.md) mode so it is possible to use it to listen for new transactions that affect a given account as they get made in the Lantah Network.

 If called in streaming mode Horizon will start at the earliest known transaction unless a `cursor` is set.
 In that case it will start from the `cursor`.
 You can also set `cursor` value to `now` to